 Bunker Talk: Let's Chat About All The Stories We Did And Didn't Report On This Week

-We can talk about bunkers turned breweries, Chinese stealth bombers, geopolitics, Ghana's not so super soldiers, strategy—you know, no big whoop.
+We can talk about space-launch motherships, tiny submachine guns, geopolitics, Airwolf, strategy—you know, no big whoop.

-This week was very much a mixed back when it comes to content.
-From F-15s landing nose first at each other on the same runway, to the infuriating attack in Manbij, to finally getting to see what the new Missile Defense Review contained, to confirmation that China is indeed working on a regional bomber, the week wasn't short on surprises or new information.
-We also broke the story on a much-expanded U.S. military footprint in Jordan and asked the question of who was the masked special operator who rushed into the danger zone during the terrorist attack in Kenya, a story that subsequently went viral.
-There were also some crazier reports, like Ghana's not-so-super soldiers, Iran's crazy claims on the Space Shuttle, and a mothballed Nike Missile command post that is being turned into a microbrewery.

-And no, we couldn't escape the political warfare in Washington, D.C. as the national security apparatus was turned into a club that the heads of both parties took turns beating each other with.
+We had some big news items this week.
+Russia's unmanned combat air vehicle breaking cover was a huge deal and the decaying situation in Venezuela is looking more and more like a breeding ground for another proxy squabble between the U.S. and Russia.
+We also tackled some fun topics, including shadowy space-launch motherships, aggressor jet paint jobs, tiny submachine guns, and most important, we celebrated Airwolf's 35th birthday!

 Still, there were many stories we didn't get to.
 But it's not too late.